 It’s no wonder that for decades, Feldenkrais training programs focused on tuning awareness of what’s happening when we move, zeroing in on the nuance of muscular sensation, refining touch, and seeing life, volition, and achievement through the lens of gravity.

 Transformation?
-Okay, sure, that’s what it’s ultimately about, but right now, let’s look at the ATM we just did and understand what is has to do with proximal and distal movement, and then we’ll figure out how we could turn it into an FI.
+Okay, sure, that’s what it’s ultimately about, but right now, let’s look at the ATM we just did and understand what it has to do with proximal and distal movement, and then we’ll figure out how we could turn it into a private lesson.

 It’s no wonder that so many social media posts from Feldenkrais practitioners highlight the extraordinary in every realm of movement: sports, the arts, dance, theater, aging in exceptional ways, advancements in brain science.
 We love to share articles, videos, and TED talks about brain injuries, neuroplasticity, people who have exceptional physical abilities or who have excelled despite physical challenges.